simzeee/FindAFarm/README.md

 - Farmer's have a unique booking experience, where they can view who is staying at their farm
 - Farmers can review guests (Dun dun duuuun!)
 - Users can toggle between Farmer/Guest experience

+Please, feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/jwsims/)